telerik/maui-docs/controls/combobox/commands.md

 ---
 title: Commands
 page_title: .NET MAUI ComboBox Documentation - Commands
-description: Learn more about the commands that Telerik UI for .NET MAUI ComboBox control exposes.
+description: Learn more about the commands that the Telerik UI for .NET MAUI ComboBox control exposes.
 position: 8
 slug: combobox-commands
 ---